T-Reimer/WebSocketAPI/ReadMe.md

  - **timeout** The amount of ms to wait for a response. **TODO**

+## Websocket Snapshot API

+You can register listeners *(called snaphots in this package)* to listen to web-socket messages.
+This feature only works when you have a ws connection established.
+Any listeners that you register will get re-registered if the connection was lost at any time.
+The `onSnapshot` function returns a `unregister` function to use to unregister the snapshot.
+The unregister call sends a event to the server to stop sending those events to the client.

+    let unregister = WebSocketAPI.onSnapshot(API, BODY, (response)  =>  {
+	    console.log(response.last.data);
+        console.log(response.data);
+    });

+ - **API** is the api string that the server will register to.
+ - **Body** is any additional data that you want to use server side when creating the data for the client.
+The body can be read using `request.data`

+Listen for snapshot hooks on the server using.
+This snapshot function will be called anytime that the client needs data.
+When the client registers a snapshot it will always request the latest data for that api end point.

+    api.on(API)
+        .snapshot(async (request) => {
+			// respond with
+			request.send(request.extra || await getFromDatabase());
+	    });

+To trigger the snapshot to update you call `api.triggerSnapshot(API, EXTRA)` to fire the snapshot events.
+The extra can be the data that you wish to send to the clients or it can be ignored and each snapshot function would have to create the data.
+If the `EXTRA` is set then that can be accessed via `request.extra` and then  it's your discretion per client how to send the data.
+This is helpful if the data needs to filtered differently based on user permissions.

 ## Listen for a Server Event from Client

 You can make a request to the client from the server using the client object from a client event.
 This is the exact reverse of the normal request to the server.